I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 I'm going to ignore what the court gets wrong because they don't have all the information I have, and I'm going to implement what I think best.

-When I you can imagine the reaction this got on CNN for the case.
+Well, now you can imagine the reaction this got on CNN.

 Well, the idea that the president of the United States can ignore judgments of the court.

-You know, Andrew Jackson did it regarding the charity Indians.
+You know, Andrew Jackson did it regarding the Cherokee Indians.

 Abraham Lincoln did it during the Civil War, which is a little different from what's going on now.

-Well, according to all my liberal friends, we're in a idea that a president, I mean, you know, much credit to Donald Trump, frankly, for saying see you in court rather than saying I'm ignoring the court.
+Well, according to all my liberal friends, we're in the idea that a president, I mean, you know, much credit to Donald Trump, frankly, for saying see you in court rather than saying I'm ignoring that court.

-Luke Gingrich's lunacy is not something that any of the people.
+Muke Gingrich's lunacy is not something that anybody looks up.

 Wait a minute.